Skip to main content

 PDF SR_2024_47 674.8 KB

-Summary Inflation Report for the All Income Household in Ilocos Region (2018=100) September 2024
+Summary Inflation Report for All Income Household in Ilocos Region (2018=100) October 2024

-Summary Inflation Report Consumer Price Index (2018=100) La Union: August 2024
+Summary Inflation Report Consumer Price Index for the Bottom 30% Income Households (2018=100) La Union: September 2024

-La Union’s headline inflation decelerated to 2.2 percent in August 2024 from 4.9 percent in July 2024.
-This was the lowest recorded inflation in the province since February 2022.
-This brings the…
+La Union’s headline inflation for the bottom 30% income households decelerated to 3.0 percent in September 2024 from 3.6 percent in August 2024.
+This was the lowest recorded inflation for the bottom…